lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

    HSS-LMS-HashSig-PublicKey ::= OCTET STRING
 ~~~

-[RFC8554] defines the raw octet string encoding of an HSS public key using the
+[RFC8554] defines the encoding of an HSS public key using the
 `hss_public_key` structure.
 See [SP800208] and [RFC8554] for more information on
 the contents and format of an HSS public key.
 Note that the single-tree signature
 scheme LMS is instantiated as HSS with number of levels being equal to 1.